-Delivering Karate classes in Hackney made for people from all areas of life both male and female.
+Providing Karate classes in Hackney created for individuals from all walks of life both male and female.
 We provide you with lessons for people from beginner level right through to experienced Karate practitioners.
-Our Karate students could be female or male, young or old, we can work with individuals from all walks of life, regardless of their sex or age group.
+Our Karate students might be female or male, old or young, we are able to help people from all avenues of life, regardless of their sex or age.

 Karate practice (Hackney ) – Our Karate Classes in Hackney

 Karate practice is usually divided into 3 main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these 3 activities together to bring a complete Karate tuition experience in Hackney .

 Karate: historical details